StrangeJay/AWS_CICD/journal.md

 ### Set Up Code Build

-- Search for cold build and select **CodeBuild** from the list of services.
+- In your AWS console, use the search bar to find 'CodeBuild', and then choose **CodeBuild** from the displayed services.

 ![](img/cb1.png)